 For Android devices, go to Settings > More > VPN > +.
 Enter the required info, and you’ll be connected.

-For iOS devices, go to Settings > General > VPN > Add VPN configuration.
+For iOS devices (iPhone, iPad), go to Settings > General > VPN > Add VPN configuration.
 Enter the required info like VPN connection name and VPN server address, and you’ll be connected.

 Installing a VPN app

 You may start with a search in the Apple App Store or Google Play.
-Try “vpn”, “unlimited vpn”, or the name of the VPN service you subscribed to.
+Try “vpn”, “unlimited vpn”, “unlimited bandwidth VPN”, or the name of the VPN service you subscribed to.

-Install VPN app, then run it and log in your account.
-Simply select the preferred server you want to use, and you’ll be connected.
-It’s that easy to use VPN app.
+Install the VPN app, then run it and log in to your account.
+Select the preferred server you want to use, and you’ll be connected.
+It’s easy to use a VPN app.

 How to install a VPN on a router

-By installing a VPN on a router, you can make sure that everything that is connected to the router communicates safely through a VPN connection.
-By doing this, you will no longer have to install an individual app on anything that has web access, including your smart TVs, laptops and mobile devices.
+By installing a VPN on a router, you can make sure that everything connected to the router communicates safely through a VPN connection.
+By doing this, you will no longer have to install an individual app on anything that has web access, including your smart TVs, laptops, and mobile devices.

 Before installing a VPN on a router, make sure that the router is, in fact, compatible with VPNs.
 This can be done by checking the website of the router’s manufacturer.
 Most Tomato-boosted and DD-WRT routers are VPN compatible.

-Installation is easy and is done by logging into the router and then entering data in a few standard forms – you should be able to handle this quite easily.
+Installation is easy and is done by logging into the router and then entering data in a few standard forms – you should handle this quite easily.

 Here are several tutorials you can follow: